MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-2-computer-vision.md

 For help on Sensor Tuning, please follow this [LINK](https://developer.microsoft.com/en-us/windows/mixed-reality/sensor_tuning).

-## Step 1 – The Azure Portal: Create the Computer Vision API Service
+## Chapter 1 – The Azure Portal: Create the Computer Vision API Service

 To use the Computer Vision API service in Azure, you will need to configure an instance of the service to be made available to your application.